n3oltd/support/docs/01-engage/02-accounts/04-account-profile/01-my-profile/index.md

 ## Online Presence

-The **online presence** section shows the online platform that the account owner is visible through, for example, *Facebook*.
+The **online presence** section shows the online platform that the account owner is visible through, for example, *LinkedIn*.
 You can also edit and add any existing by clicking the **pencil icon**.

 ![Online Presence](./online-presence.png)